elmaz1905/seg4105_playground/tut07/README.md

 **CHAPTER 13: SHOW PROGRESS**

+As a developer, your task to keep track of progress would include:

 *Updating Scopes:*

 - You would define and update the scopes of work as they evolve, ensuring that both completed and newly discovered tasks are reflected accurately.